kbseah/genome-bin-tools/README.md

 Refer to the [`gbtools` manual](https://github.com/kbseah/genome-bin-tools/wiki) for detailed instructions.

+Read the [paper](http://journal.frontiersin.org/article/10.3389/fmicb.2015.01451/abstract) published in Frontiers in Microbiology

 ## Quick start

 Here are the bare basics that you can do in `gbtools`, using the Olavius example data (look in the `example_data/Olavius_metagenome` folder in this package).